mvolkmann/mysql-easier/README.md

 ### MySqlEasier

 This is a global object that represents the common use cases.
-It is intended to be a singleton in a node application to allow various modules to share a single MySQL connection pool.
+It is intended to be a singleton in a Node application to allow various modules to share a single MySQL connection pool.

 ```js
 const mySqlEasier = require('mysql-easier');